AdobeDocs/experience-manager-65.en/help/communities/working-with-qna.md

 * **Allow Users to Delete Comments and Topics**

-  If checked, allow members to delete the comments and questions they posted.
+  If checked, allow members to delete the comments and questions that they posted.
 Default is deselected.

 * **Allow Privileged Members**